-QoQ evolution of non-financial income
+\mathbf{QoQ} evolution of non-financial income

-(1) Others includes Grupo Crédito, Credicorp Stand-alone, elimination and others.
+- (1) Others includes Net gain from associates, Net gain from exchange difference and Other non-financial income. - (1) Others includes Grupo Crédito, Credicorp Stand-alone, elimination and others.

-In the QoQ analysis, core NFI evolved favorably due to:
+In the \mathbf{QoQ} analysis, $\mathbf{core}\;\mathbf{NFI}$ evolved favorably due to:

 - (i) Positive results in Universal Banking due to: - a.
-Growth in Fee income due to an uptick in foreign transfers by clients in the import sector, despite changes in regulations on fees and; - b.
+Growth in Fee income due to an uptick in foreign transfers by clients in the import sector, despite changes in regulations on fees9 and; - b.
 An increase in the Net gain on foreign exchange transactions due to higher volume operations related to political uncertainty. - (ii) Growth in income in Investment Banking and in Wealth Management was driven by Fee income, which grew by an uptick in brokerage fees associated with growth in the sale of securities, which was stoked by political uncertainty, and by growth in fees to enter third-party funds through international platforms, which was mainly at ASB.